-My research focuses on the mechanics and kinematics of continental deformation at plate boundaries and spans a wide range of spatial and temporal scales.
+My research focuses on the mechanics and kinematics of deformation at plate boundaries and spans a wide range of spatial and temporal scales.
 I examine the geomorphic expression of young, active faults, and I study older remnants of deep-seated ductile shear zones exhumed from greater depth within the lithosphere.
 I apply a wide range of field, structural/microstructural, geochronologic and analytical methods.
-For more detail, feel free to check out my group's web page on the 'links' page.
+For more detail, feel free to check out the Behr Research Group web page.

 Areas of Expertise